US commander: Al-Qaida numbers in Afghanistan up 'slightly'

 “So we’re still trying to sort out exactly how the Taliban is going to proceed against them, and I think over the month or two it’ll become a little more apparent to us,” he said.

 Similarly, McKenzie said it’s not yet clear how strongly Taliban will go after the Islamic State group, also known as ISIS, which has violently attacked the Taliban across the country.
 The United States blamed ISIS for an Aug.
-26 suicide bombing at Kabul airport that killed 13 American service members in the final days of the U.S. evacuation.
+26 suicide bombing at Kabul airport that killed 13 American service members and at least 169 Afghan civilians in the final days of the U.S. evacuation.

 ISIS was “reinvigorated,” McKenzie said, by the release of numerous ISIS fighters from Afghan prisons in mid-August.
 He said both ISIS and al-Qaida are recruiting from inside and outside Afghanistan.